Basic Concepts of Corporate Governance

 - 5.The Company shall engage in constructive dialog with shareholders who expect medium- to long-term investment returns.

 |Number of Directors (Members of Board of Directors)||9 (3 of which are outside directors)|

 |Number of Corporate Auditors (Members of Audit & Supervisory Board)||5 (3 of which are outside corporate auditors)|

 Outside Directors and Outside Corporate Auditors

-The Company employs the following six outside directors and outside corporate auditors (the “outside officers”) so that they are able to share with the Company independent advice and opinions regarding the overall management of the Company, based on their extensive knowledge and experiences.
+The Company employs the following six outside directors and outside corporate auditors (the “outside officers”) so that they are able to ensure the objectivity and neutrality of the monitoring function provided to management, and share with the Company independent opinions and suggestions regarding the overall management of the Company, based on their extensive knowledge and experience.